 Although strong in lore, the monster that had dwelt in the Pool was never described, and is believed to have vacated downriver during construction of the dam.
 Not so however, for the newly formed lake.

 All man made reservoirs seem to do it.
-They present a scene that somehow is counterintuitive for those who have lived through the flooding – we know it shouldn’t be there.
+They present a scene that somehow is counter intuitive for those who have lived through the flooding – we know it shouldn’t be there.
 We can’t explain why, but it leaves a sense of foreboding with some.
 We have interfered with nature – will there be a price to pay?

-The more northerly and westerly ends of the lake, nearer the large town of Blessington and its waterborne activity centres, straddling the busy road that passes along its shore, from Dublin to Wicklow, and on to Wexford, gives it a, ‘part of the here and now’, feeling.
+The more northerly and westerly ends of the lake, nearer the large town of Blessington and its waterborne activity centers, straddling the busy road that passes along its shore, from Dublin to Wicklow, and on to Wexford, gives it a, ‘part of the here and now’, feeling.
 The more southern and less accessible parts of the lake, from Vallymount, through the old townland of Monamuc into Blackditches can seem remote.

 On an overcast day, with a cold north wind whipping whitecaps down the lake, it will whine through the pillars under the Valleymount bridge, on down into the hidden bay at the mouth of the Kings River.
 This is quite a different part to the lake.

 People have described how, having crossed over the concrete bridge constructed by the Electricity Supply Board, in order to provide access to Valymount after the flood, an eeriness and a coldness is often felt.
 It is a place that the sun leaves early.